 More.
 Every year.

-Content may be king in the marketing mix, but volume is king in the content marketing and publishing world.
-Effective content centers on customers and their pain points, while managing to inform and engage.
+Content may be king in the marketing mix, but volume is king in the content marketing and CMS publishing world.
+Effective content creation centers on customers and their pain points, while managing to inform and engage.
 It strives to attract rather than interrupt people, effectively driving engagement and natural interest.

 Volume is now a key attribute of successful content publishing, as brands hustle to keep up with the perpetual thirst for more.
 And growth in high-volume content is likely to accelerate even further as more companies adopt high volume strategies, and increase the amount of short form, video, and long tail content.